Reason for forming the Department

 First Fire Trucks at Level Cross Fire Department

 Our first fire truck was a wrecked 1964 Chevrolet, a 750-gallon per minute pumper.
 We took this vehicle and rebuilt it.
 Our first tanker was an old fuel oil truck, a 1955 Chevrolet, with a 1,200-gallon tank.

 The original fire station is still in its original location.
 It has been added onto several times to hold the equipment that we have.

 In 2019 we started operating out of our new fire station located next door.

 Donald Whitaker - 22 years

 Fallen in the line of duty

-At the present time we have 24 hour staff on duty.
-We have a full-time Chief that is at the station from 8 am until 5pm Monday through Friday.
-We also have 2 full-time shift personnel that work 24 hrs.
+At the present time, we have 24-hour staff on duty.
+We have a full-time Chief that is at the station from 8 am until 5 pm Monday through Friday.
+We also have 3 full-time shift personnel that are Firefighter/ EMT’s, and they work 24 hrs.
 Being able to have full-time personnel here at the station means that we are able to get the first piece of equipment out the door within minutes of an emergency call coming in.
 This is needed if your house is on fire, or you have a family member that is having a heart attack.
-As a member of the Level Cross community your tax dollars help pay for Fire district services and the members of station 43 want to be sure you get the best service we have to offer!
+As a member of the Level Cross community, your tax dollars help pay for Fire district services and the members of station 43 want to be sure you get the best service we have to offer!

 ISO stands for Insurance Service Office rating.
 The inspection is conducted by the Department of the State Fire Marshall.
 The inspection is required on a regular schedule as part of the North Carolina Response Rating System.
 During the inspection, the OSFM officer looks for things such as proper staff training, up-to-date equipment, and the availability of our water sources.
 Insurance ratings range from 1 point being the highest to 10 being the lowest.
 Higher ratings can lower a fire district's insurance rates and thus save homeowners and businesses in that area.